 Undergraduate Broad Field Natural Science

-More resources, options, and opportunities in Greater Madison allows for a greater ability to make your college experience as individual as you are.
+More resources, options, and opportunities in Greater Madison allows for a greater ability to make your college experience, and your career, as individual as you are.
 The thriving science and technology business sectors in the area offer opportunities for work and internships throughout the entire year.
 Opportunities for field and laboratory research are abundant.

-Students graduating with a Broad Field Science degree may choose to stay in science by focusing on a particular area in graduate school.
-There are also a growing number of graduate degree programs that pair advanced science content with courses in Business, Education or Public Service.
-You might become an engineer, a science writer, a journalist specializing in science issues, or a lawyer or public servant who can intelligently engage with science issues.
+Our graduates become engineers, science writers, journalists specializing in science issues, and lawyers or public servants who can intelligently engage with science issues.
 If you aspire to be a teacher, this degree prepares you to teach across the science disciplines and integrate your learning.

 I came to Edgewood College with set goals, to become an officer and to get into medical school.
 I’ve reached both those goals.Dr.
 Justin Chaltry ’11, DO, Capt., U.S. Army